SlothSpunky77/Arch-Linux-Installation/README.md

 Tested (2024) on: Intel i7 12th Gen, Iris Xe Graphics, 512G SSD, touch screen foldable

 ## Get Started:
 Download the arch linux iso file (https://archlinux.org/download/#download-mirrors) and use an empty USB stick.
+The following command writes into the USB stick in any linux distribution:
 > `cat path/to/archlinux-version-x86_64.iso > /dev/disk/by-id/usb-My_flash_drive`

 Boot into the USB stick.
+You have to refer to your laptop's instructions for how to display the boot options.

 ## In the live environment:
 Connect to wifi using `iwctl`